-The amount may vary slightly from year-to-year, so it's important to ask about the potential for annual increases.
-You may also have the option of a refundable contract that returns a portion - up to 90 percent - of your entry fee to your designated beneficiary.
+The amount may vary slightly from year to year, so it's important to ask about the potential for annual increases.
+You may also choose a refundable contract that returns a portion - up to 90 percent - of your entry fee to your designated beneficiary.